 Each year, the CHMC Committee considers and recommends to our Board the form of annual equity awards to be granted to our non-executive directors.
 The form of annual equity awards may include any equity instrument that is available for issuance to non-executive directors under the Company's equity plan.
 The terms of the awards (e.g., cash vs. share settled, vesting, change of control, and retirement provisions) are approved by the Board upon the recommendation by the CHMC Committee.
 For the last several years, the annual equity awards granted to non-executive directors have been in the form of time-based RSUs.
 Unless the CHMC Committee determines otherwise (before the beginning of the year for which equity awards are earned), we anticipate that future equity awards will continue to be granted in the form of time-based RSUs.
-The annual equity awards to our non-executive directors typically are granted during the first regular quarterly Board meeting following the annual meeting of stockholders.
+As discussed in "Compensation Disclosure and Analysis - Timing of LTI Awards," the annual equity awards to our non-executive directors typically are granted during the regular quarterly Board meeting held in conjunction with and immediately following the annual meeting of stockholders.